POET 30 W — The Poet’s Way

 Instructor(s): Caroline Goodwin

 Consider this course an immersion in a particular, highly individualized way of seeing and thinking.
 In a supportive and dynamic online community, students will begin to explore their own lives for poetic material.
 We will focus on cultivating the small but powerful habits necessary to a sustained poetry practice.
-Students will read works that range from the spiritual intensity of Gerard Manley Hopkins to the “magnificent dream” of Anne Waldman to the meditations of Robert Hass.
+Students will read works that range from the spiritual intensity of Gerard Manley Hopkins to the “magnificent dream” of Anne Waldman and the meditations of Robert Hass.
 Assignments will explore the pleasures of language, encourage students to play with content and form, and expand our sense of the possibilities of poetry.
 Each day, students will receive a writing prompt and will set a goal of freewriting to the prompt for a minimum of thirty minutes.
 These prompts will challenge us to dig into our memories and experiences, delving into our personal truths.
 The goal will be simply to express ourselves, without worrying about the ultimate form of our creativity.
-Students will receive meaningful feedback and impetus for expansion.
+Students will also engage in conversation with fellow poets in the class, providing brief feedback to one classmate per day.
 They will complete this course with a strong poetry writing practice in place, connections to a lively community of creative people, and a clear direction for future endeavors.

 Because of the high enrollment capacity, students will not receive instructor feedback on daily writing posts.
 Instead, students may receive light instructor feedback on one poem draft per week.